MicrosoftDocs/bing-docs/bing-docs/bing-news-search/quickstarts/rest/ruby.md

 ms.author: scottwhi
 ---

-# Quickstart: Perform a news search using Ruby and the Bing News Search REST API
+# Quickstart: Perform a news search using Ruby and Bing News Search REST API

-Use this quickstart to make your first call to the Bing News Search API.
+Use this quickstart to make your first call to Bing News Search API.
 This simple Ruby application sends a search query to the API and processes the JSON response.

 Although this application is written in Ruby, the API is a RESTful Web service compatible with most programming languages.